A Method for Discriminating Between Dark Matter Models and MOND Modified Inertia via Galactic Rotation Curves: Summary and Discussion

-{\bf Acknowledgments:} The authors thank S. McGaugh and F. Lelli for clarification regarding the uncertainties in $v_{bar}$ and S. Sarkar and the referees for comments that have improved the text.
-The authors acknowledge partial funding from The Council For Independent Research, grant number DFF 6108-00623.
+{\bf Acknowledgments:} We would like to thank Indranil Banik for helpful suggestions and detailed feedback on draft.
+We acknowledge partial funding from The Council For Independent Research, grant number DFF 6108-00623.
 The CP3-Origins center is partially funded by the Danish National Research Foundation, grant number DNRF90.